nvda-es/devguides_translation/original_docs/nvdaPy3.md

 Next, install and become familiar with Python 3.7 through the interpreter or writing external scripts.
 This is so that you will know what to do when transition starts and port your code (pull requests, add-ons, etc.) to Python 3.

 Note that due to Espeak issues, transition workflow must be done from Windows 10.
 Once Espeak is ready, this requirement will be relaxed.
-Also, as of September 2018, add-ons won't work, so do NOT install any of them into the source code copy of NVDA.
+Also, as of December 2018, most add-ons won't work, so it is advised not to install any of them into the source code copy of NVDA unless you need to test your add-ons know the risks involved.

 ### Needed dependencies: